GUIDE TO SENATE PROCEDURES

 - Dropping a matter without a vote: no tabling.
 If the Senate wishes to stop discussing a matter, without its then coming to a vote, a motion to "postpone indefinitely" can be made, or the matter can be referred to a committee.
 The proposer of a motion can also ask for permission to withdraw it (the Senate would have to agree).
 Another Senator can suggest that the proposer ask to withdraw a motion.
 Following RONR, the Senate does not permit the use of the undebatable motion to "table" as a device for effectively dropping a proposal without a vote on the substance.

 - Friendly amendments.
-It is common during discussion for someone to propose a change to a resolution aimed at improving the wording.
+It is common during discussion for someone to propose a change to a resolution aimed at improving the wording without affecting the content.
 The Chair will permit such a change without a formal vote if no one objects. ("The amendment is adopted by unanimous consent.")
+Some deliberative bodies (but not our Senate) have a special rule whereby "friendly" amendments to a motion can be made without a vote as long as those who made and seconded the main motion agree to the amendment.
+This is not permitted under our Rules.

 - Referring to a committee.
 A matter may be referred to a standing committee or to an ad hoc committee.
 It is possible (though not required) to set a date by which the committee must report to the Senate.
 The committee may be given a more specific charge, but this is not required.
 If it is an ad hoc committee, the Senate must either name the committee or say how it is to be set up (usually by the SEC or the Committee on Faculty Service, under certain guidelines).
 The Senate may also specify a term-length for an ad hoc committee.